outreachy/website

 InternSelection and MentorRelationship classes

 When the contribution period is over and the deadline has passed to submit a final application, Outreachy mentors decide which interns they want to select.
 As part of that process, they must sign a mentor agreement that states they understand their commitments to this internship.
-The signed contract for this internship with this applicant is stored in class MentorRelationship
+The signed contract for this internship with this applicant is stored in class MentorRelationship.

-.
+When the mentor picks an intern, that intern selection is represented by class InternSelection.
 That model stores information about the internship, such as what project the applicant will be interning with, if the intern has custom start or end dates, if the internship is approved by the Outreachy organizers, etc.

 If a co-mentor for the same Project signs up to participate as a mentor for this intern, another MentorRelationship object will be created.
 Mentors from a different Project can select the applicant as an intern.
 That would create a MentorRelationship to the MentorApproval for that mentor in that other project.
 If mentors from two different projects select the same applicant, it shows up as an intern selection conflict on their project applicant review page, the community applicant review page, and the organizer dashboard.